Soontao/object-vectorization/README.md

 ### FixedListEncoder

 The `FixedListEncoder` is a specialized encoder designed for encoding and decoding arrays of objects with a fixed structure.
-It is particularly useful when dealing with datasets where each element has a predefined set of properties.
-The `FixedListEncoder` is designed for encoding and decoding arrays of objects with a fixed structure.
+It is particularly useful when dealing with datasets where each element has a predefined set of properties. it's designed for encoding and decoding arrays of objects with a fixed order.
 In the provided example, it is configured with metadata defining individual item properties, including nested objects.
 The position dictionary establishes the expected structure of the list.

 Usage Example: